alinz22/alinz22/README.md

   <a href="https://github.com/">Shirt Canvas</a>.
   <a href="https://github.com/">InsightCollect</a>.
    <a>Banking System</a>,
-   <a>ASP.NET/Angular web application to generate and forecast about project inisghts and prodcutivity via third party tools (github jira ec...)(STARTING SOON)</a>
+   <a>ASP.NET/Angular web application to generate and forecast about project inisghts and prodcutivity via third party tools (github jira etc...)(STARTING SOON)</a>
 </p>

 <h2 align="center">🛠 Skills & Tech Stack</h2>